Associate Vice President, Accounts Payable & Procurement Services

 “My procurement bug started there,” she says of her time at the Housing Authority.
 PHA was good about prioritizing the development of good process, with supplier engagement built in from contracts through purchasing through payment.
 “I learned there that you never want to lay good tech over bad process.
 You start from the beginning with great process and layer your technology and tools over that.”

 Staffing to support economic inclusion goals is also a key priority: “I am looking at our staff, our structure, and the positions to see what we have and what we might need.
-We have a staffing plan that will cover the different areas of procurement, and I have made room for a supplier diversity position that will be dedicated to helping me re-evaluate our process with suppliers.”
-Jones notes that she sees overall supplier diversity and local inclusion as complementary but distinct goals.
-“Our director of supplier diversity position incorporates our local economic inclusion goals and focus.”
+We have a staffing plan that will cover the different areas of procurement, and I have made room for a supplier inclusion position that will be dedicated to helping me re-evaluate our process with suppliers.”
+Jones notes that she sees overall supplier inclusion and local inclusion as complementary but distinct goals.
+“Our director of supplier inclusion position incorporates our local economic inclusion goals and focus.”

 Jones is enthusiastic about joining Drexel.
 “When I work for an entity I’m passionate about it.
 At Drexel we are in a powerful position and our community and city has expectations of us.”
 She takes those expectations seriously and sits on Philadelphia’s Anchor Procurement Initiative, as she did when she was at La Salle University, as one way of supporting this work city-wide.
 The Initiative works across the “eds and meds” and other large institutional buyers to better connect our city’s local suppliers to institutional supply chains.